Leighton Andrews: Burberry campaign

 On 6 September 2006 Burberry announced the closure of its Treorchy factory.
 Immediately the GMB union announced a campaign to save the factory, backed by Andrews and local MP Chris Bryant.

 The factory closed in March 2007, with the loss of 300 jobs.
 Though the factory closed, the campaign secured an extended life for its operation, better redundancy terms for the Burberry workers, and a trust fund for the Rhondda worth £150,000 per year over the next ten years.
 In her review of the year 2007, the Rhondda-born journalist Carolyn Hitt said:Labour AM Leighton Andrews and MP Chris Bryant fought a passionate campaign to save 300 jobs at the Burberry clothing factory in their Rhondda constituency.
 But even the added celebrity glitter of Dame Judi Dench, Ioan Gruffudd and Emma Thompson couldn’t persuade the grasping label to stay.
 The campaign did, however, ensure a better redundancy deal and long-term community fund for the workforce.
 BBC Wales named Andrews and Bryant as joint campaigners of the year in the 2007 political awards for their work in the campaign.

 Minister for Education

+While Minister for Education, Andrews led a substantial divergence from the Primary and Secondary education policy of his predecessors, instead converging with the policy pursued by the New Labour governments, and his policy is often described as representing a second 'phase' of Welsh education policy.

-Education agenda
+Primary and Secondary Education

-Andrews introduced a series of reforms as Education Minister, in schools, in higher education, and student finance.

-He set out his schools agenda in a speech in February 2011 which was intended as a response to Wales's poor showing in the 2009 PISA results, outlining a 20-point plan for education.
-Andrews introduced banding of schools (since modified into a categorisation of schools), reforms of school governance, the Literacy and Numeracy Framework accompanied by reading tests for years 2–9, and the review of Qualifications.
+Andrews' changes in policy were developed as an immediate response to the 2009 PISA results, which showed Welsh schools performing substantially worse in a specific series of Maths, Science and English tests than it had previously.
+These results have been in decline in Wales, and across the UK, since nation-divided data began in 2006, and this continued under Andrews' tenure.

+Andrews was critical of a perceived cultural weakness in the Welsh education system of a lack of self-evaluation and development, to which he attributed Wales poor PISA and educational outcomes.
+This defined a substantial portion of his approach to policy, including a stronger focus on Assessment outcomes, as well as the use of data to track these outcomes.
+He re-introduced a number of policies previously scrapped in Wales, including national assessments of pupils ability at various ages, and a form of public-facing school rankings, amid other reforms to school governance and teaching intended to create a sense of 'accountability' within schools.
+These reforms were explicitly pitched at improving Wales PISA results.